 - Feasibility: Is it feasible to implement the solution, and does the team have a plan for the solution to sustain itself financially?

 In the second round, each finalist will pitch before the challenge judges and a live audience.
 The judges will determine which solutions are the most promising.
-These new “Solvers” will receive support and partnership from the Solve community.
+This new “Solver” class will receive support and partnership from the Solve community.